 Value Chain Analysis Steps

 Together, the primary and support activities make up the value chain.
-And they include each action required in the development of a product or service, from raw material to final product.
+They include each action required in the development of a product or service, from raw material to final product.

 The team tasked with creating the value chain analysis should brainstorm ways each activity provides value to customers and the business as a whole.
 Compare the activity to the competitive advantage you're trying to achieve (cost leadership or differentiation) and see if it supports the goal.